adetokunbo/challengehub.app/_paragraphs/en/student-interaction/03-getting-feedback.md

 With large classes, very few students get one-to-one support from the teacher.
 But all students get one-to-one support from ChallengeBot.

-In addition to basic course management, ChallengeBot provides personalised information about progress and correctness of answers, and relays useful information to the teacher.
+In addition to basic course management, ChallengeBot provides personalised information about progress and correctness of answers, all of which the teacher can view in real time.